castle-engine/castle-engine/doc/README_about_index_xml_files.txt

   The engine will make sure they are handled OK on all platforms.

 ------------------------------------------------------------------------------
-Documentation for creature or item kind description, in creatures/*/index.xml and items/*/index.xml:
+Specifically about resource.xml:

+- Defines a creature or an item kind.
+The system is extensible, so it can actually define other 3D resources that are part of the world in your games.

+  The root element is <resource>.

 - name: the unique object name to indicate initial position of this creature in the level 3D file.
 IOW, this determines Blender object name